mdp/privacy_policy/eric_schmidt_privacy_policy.md

 ----

-This Master Privacy Policy (“Privacy Policy”) explains the collection, use, and disclosure of “personal information” by Mark Percival (“The Orginazation”).
+This Master Privacy Policy (“Privacy Policy”) explains the collection, use, and disclosure of “personal information” by Mark Percival (“The Organization”).

 As used in this policy, “personal information” means information that would allow a party to identify you such as, for example, your name, address or location, telephone number or email address.